run-ai/docs/docs/admin/researcher-setup/cli-install.md

 The Run:ai Command-line Interface (CLI) is **one** of the ways for a Researcher to send deep learning workloads, acquire GPU-based containers, list jobs, etc.

 The instructions below will guide you through the process of installing the CLI.
-The Run:ai CLI runs on Mac and Linux.
-You can run the CLI on Windows by using Docker for Windows.
-See the end of this document.
+The Run:ai CLI runs on Mac, Linux and Windows.

 ## Researcher Authentication